 It is the single most important factor in every single child custody case.
 It is called the child’s “best interest”.
 It is vague and broad but you better know its application if you intend to have any degree of success in your child custody case.

-The purpose of the California best interest standard is to give the court the widest possible discretion to order a custody and visitation plan that is consistent with the child’s health, safety, welfare and education.
+The purpose of the California best interest standard is to give the court broad discretion to order a custody and visitation plan that is consistent with the child’s health, safety, welfare and education.

 That word “discretion” is very important.
-We call it the big “D” because it gives the Family Court so much latitude that there is rarely a right or wrong decision unless the judge abuses his or her discretion when making a ruling.
+We call it the big “D” because it gives the Family Court reasonable latitude such that there is often not a strict right or wrong decision unless the judge abuses his or her discretion when making a ruling.

-This court discretion when assessing the child’s best interest is also what makes child custody decisions so difficult to successfully appeal.
-When an appellate court takes a look at a judge’s decision, they generally have to find (with some exceptions of course) that the judge abused his or her discretion when evaluating the facts and applying California law.
+This court discretion when assessing the child’s best interest is also what makes child custody decisions difficult to successfully appeal.
+When an appellate court takes a look at a judge’s decision on what facts he or she gave less or more consideration, they generally have to find (with some exceptions of course) that the judge abused his or her discretion when evaluating and weighing the facts.